dani-capellan/pTBLightNet/README.md

 ## Installation

-We highly recommend first creating a virtual environment using Miniconda/Anaconda.
-This code was developed using CUDA 11.8 and Python 3.9, although higher versions may also be compatible with minimal modifications.
-Once this is done, please install the required libraries with pip (installation time < 10 min in a normal setting):
+We strongly recommend starting by creating a virtual environment using Miniconda or Anaconda.
+Access to GPU resources is also highly recommended for optimal performance.
+This code was developed with CUDA 11.8 and Python 3.9, though newer versions may work with minimal adjustments.
+After setting up the environment, please install the required libraries using pip (installation time should be under 10 minutes in a typical setup):

 ```bash
 pip install -r requirements.txt